pysal/tobler/docs/apimyst.md

 ## Area Weighted Interpolation

-Area weighted approaches use the area of overlap between the source and target geometries to weight the variables being assigned to the target
+Area weighted approaches use the area of overlap between the source and target geometries to weight the variables being assigned to the target.

 ```{autodoc2-summary}  tobler.area_weighted.area_interpolate.area_interpolate
 ```